aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/02-versioning.md

       - change or removal of storage variables
       - removal of external functions
-      - change of external function signature
+      - change of external function headers

 2. We are doing a `BUILD` version when we apply backward compatible changes not affecting the interaction with other contracts on the blockchain to: